 YSEALI Civic Engagement Fellows Program

 A 5-week, all-expenses professional and civic cultural engagement program in the US.
-The Spring 2020 trip will take place between April 23rd to May 16th, 2020.
+The Fall 2020 trip will take place between October 13th to November 19th, 2020.

 YSEALI is sponsored by the U.S. Department of State and hosted by the Mansfield Center of the University of Montana.